Low Fat Potato Corn Chowder

 - When potatoes are tender, remove approximately 1 cup of soup from pan and add it to milk in blender.

 - Add salt to blender mixture and blend until creamy.
-Add this mixture to pan along with corn and stir.
-Cook until hot.
+Transfer this mixture to soup pot.

 - Discard bay leaf.
 Season to taste.Serve hot.